Write scalar.

 }Forget malloc and cudaMemcpy.

-High-performance kernels shouldn’t require hand-rolled pointer arithmetic and launch tuning.
-Ark keeps the code simple, while the compiler + runtime handle placement and scheduling.
+High-performance kernels shouldn’t require hand-rolled pointer arithmetic, manual barrier synchronization, and endless launch tuning.
+Ark keeps the source logic mathematically pure, while the compiler and runtime handle optimal memory placement and hardware scheduling.

 - Zero-cost tensor abstractions (no manual launch params)